bridgecrewio/aws-modernization-workshop-bridgecrew/content/terraform/40_module_two/2003_automating_iac_terraform_cloud.md

 ## Leveraging Terraform Cloud and Sentinel for Bridgecrew scans

 Bridgecrew has a native integration with Terraform Cloud that leverages Sentinel for policy controls.
-This means any commit that is pushed to Terraform Cloud will run through a Bridgecrew scan, identifying policy violations, blocking misconfigured builds and detecting drift, all from the same place that you collaborate on Terraform templates, automate deployments, and store state.
+This means any commit that is pushed to Terraform Cloud will run through a Bridgecrew scan, identifying policy violations, blocking misconfigured builds, and detecting drift, all from the same place that you collaborate on Terraform templates, automate deployments, and store state.

 {{% notice info %}}
 Sentinel is a paid add-on.
 If you want to try this out for free, HashiCorp does offer a free trial.
 If you prefer not to sign up for the trial, feel free to skip this section and the "drift detection" section.